qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 #### Custom Theme

-And finally there is a **Custom Theme** option, which is the placeholder for the Custom Theme Settings, allowing you to change the theme's colors to your convenience.
+Finally there is a **Custom Theme** option, which is the placeholder for the Custom Theme Settings, allowing you set your own theme colors.

-See [Custom Themes](/docs/custom-themes) for more information.
+See [Custom Themes](custom-themes.md) for more information.

 ----------
 ## Material Theme Settings